shane935/Blog/ChatGPTFeatureFiles.part2.md

 > Can you move the css selectors out of the file and into constants.js
 >

-The final result looks like this
+The final result looks like this:

 constants.ts